Political pressure brought all sides to Baghdad. Ecological pressure kept them there.

 During the talks there were occasional reminders of the Iraqi capital's continuing unrest.

 Shortly after midday on the second day, a loud explosion was heard in the distance.
 The police later confirmed that this was a mortar attack on the other side of the river.
 One person was killed in the explosion.

 For Iran's chief negotiator Saeed Jalili, the strike in the distance may have provoked a few memories of Iraqi explosions.
-He lost his lower right leg while fighting in the Iran-Iraq war of the 1980s (he now walks with a noticeable limp)."No intention'
+He lost his lower right leg while fighting in the Iran-Iraq war of the 1980s (he now walks with a noticeable limp).